APPLICATION

 How does it work?

-Given the number of individual products to process, it is a continuous or semi-continuous operation inserted in a larger continuous production.
-Alternatively, the suspension may be applied on the inner surface of the mould prior to the moulding step of the curd into a shape.
+Given the number of individual products to process, it is a continuous or semi-continuous operation inserted in a more significant continuous production.
+Alternatively, the suspension may be applied on the mold’s inner surface before the moulding step of the curd into a shape.
 In both cases, the cheeses are left to mature.

 PROCESS